MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-smartscreen.md

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later.

 Microsoft Defender SmartScreen is a service that Microsoft Edge uses to keep you safe while you browse the web.
 Microsoft Defender SmartScreen provides an early warning system against websites that might engage in phishing attacks or attempt to distribute malware through a focused attack.
+For more information, watch [Video: Secure browsing on Microsoft Edge](microsoft-edge-video-security-smartscreen.md).

 > [!NOTE]
 > Before Windows 10, version 1703, this feature was called the SmartScreen filter when used within the browser and Microsoft SmartScreen when used outside of the browser.